-What better time to get on top of your debt than the end of the financial year?
+There’s no better time to start getting on top of your debt than right now.
 It’s by no means easy, but it can be a simple process.
 Try these steps to identify, prioritise and plan your path over the debt mountain.

 1. Get a clear picture of your debt

 A common response to being in debt is to bury your head in the proverbial sand.
 We get it – it’s much easier to ignore it than to face up to reality.
 But one day that reality is going to come crashing down the mountain to bury you.
 So, in the long run, it’s far better to pull on your grown-up pants and start hiking into your debt situation, pronto!

 The simplest way to do this is to create a spreadsheet (we know, and we’re #sorrynotsorry).
 List who you owe money to, how much you owe in total, and what the monthly minimum repayments are.
 If you know the interest rate you’re paying, add it in there – it’ll come in handy later.

 To make the picture even clearer, you need to understand your total outgoings and incomings.
 Open up another tab on the spreadsheet and enter everything you receive – salary or any other income.
 Then make a new column to add in everything you spend – from your mortgage and rent to Netflix.
 Don’t forget to include your monthly minimum repayments.